 Python Variables Basics

-The most basic form of a variable in Python is a string.
+The most basic form of a variable that you can create in Python is a variable holding a string value.
 To declare a variable, you need to assign it a name that is associated with a value.
-Let's look at a simple example:
+Let’s look at a simple example:

 Code language: PHP (php)